EqualExperts/data-engineering-exercise-python/README.md

 As a Data Engineer, you should NOT find this exercise to be particularly difficult.
 We are expecting a simple solution that addresses just what is asked, and you should take no more than 90 minutes.

+## Requirements to run the challenge

+You just need to have **docker**.
 ## Exercise Instructions

-You are a consultant assisting an organisation with data engineering.
+Imagine you are a consultant assisting an organisation with data engineering.
-You have been given the following user stories to action:
+You have been given the following user story:

 > - As a data scientist or analyst
 > - I want to query posts and votes in the data warehouse